 The HH/IE/MCOCC continually monitors the plan of care to determine if the services meet participants' needs.
 The participant/parent/legal guardian may also contact the HHCM or IEIE or MCO(if applicable) if there is an issue.
 The HHCM or IEIE/MCOCC maintains contact with the waiver applicants and their parents/legal guardians, waiver providers and NYSDOH staff. according to the acuity of the child and the HH contact schedule.
-The IEIE/MCOCC maintains semiannual or quarterly contact respectively.
+The IEIE/MCOCC maintains quarterly contact.